 Again, I’ll provide more information this coming week since this is a real rabbit hole.

 Kickstarter is a place of tremendous opportunity and equally tremendous peril.
 As a community, it has complex norms that you have to learn before you jump in.
-It is my hope that this article has helped demystify this behemoth of a website so that you can start making plans to succeed on there today.
+I hope this article helped demystify this behemoth of a website.
 Use this guide as a rough overview.
 Keep your eyes and ears open, ask questions, experiment, and learn as you go.

 If you have any questions or comments, I encourage you to comment below 🙂